 Bank Holiday Monday

 when at least 7 former London Transport Routemaster buses will provide a half hourly bus service from Warminster Station to Imber and other isolated locations on the Salisbury Plain.
 As the buses will be providing an ordinary bus service, there will be no need to book in advance – just turn up and pay the conductor on the bus.

-For details of the routes, timetables and fares, please click here to download our 2014 information sheet and further details will also be emailed out to anyone who requests it during August – if you would like to add your name to our mailing list, please insert your email address into the “Keep up to date” box on the right hand side of this page or click the “+follow” button at the bottom of your screen.
+Details about Imberbus are emailed out each summer to anyone who requests it – if you would like to add your name to our mailing list, please insert your email address into the “Keep up to date” box on the right hand side of this page or click the “+follow” button at the bottom of your screen.

-In the meantime, if you would like more details about Imber and Imberbus, please use the black menu bar at the top of this page to check out the other pages on our website.
-If you need to contact us before our next web update, fill in the contact form on the right hand side of this page or visit our contact page .
+If you would like more information about Imber and Imberbus, please use the black menu bar at the top of this page to check out the other pages on our website.
+If you wish to contact us, please fill in the contact form on the right hand side of this page or visit our contact page .